 During normal business hours, the school is open to students, parents, employees, contractors, guests, and invitees.
 All students and staff must wear a school-issued identification card at all times.
-All visitors and guests must register at the security desk located at the main office.
+All visitors and guests must register at the security desk located at the main entrance.

 The school has security guards stationed throughout campus in the morning, afternoon, and evening, as well as all day on Saturday and Sunday.
-In addition to this, the school maintains visible police presence-through an M-DCPS police officer who covers the evening shift, as well as the weekend.
 The administrators are responsible for securing the building and making any/all pertinent calls to law enforcement and emergency agencies.
 The English Center is also connected to the main M-DCPS system through the burglary or intrusion alarm.